terraform-shoreline-modules/terraform-shoreline-pods-oom-op-pack/README.md

 # Shoreline Terraform Pods OOM Op Pack

-This [Shoreline Op Pack](#what-are-shoreline-op-packs) contains a module to detect pods which have been terminated due to out-of-memory (OOM) error and sends a notification slack message with relevant debugging information.
+This [Shoreline Op Pack](#what-are-shoreline-op-packs) contains a module to detect Kubernetes pods which have been terminated due to out-of-memory (OOM) error and sends a notification Slack message with relevant debugging information.

 ## About Shoreline